caizikun/qtlab_drivers/README.md

 # qtlab_drivers
-Instrument drivers for qtlab in the University of Groningen spintronics lab
+Instrument drivers for qtlab in the University of Groningen spintronics lab.

+IMPORTANT: All drivers are based on pyvisa version 1.4, and are NOT directly compatible with version 1.5 or higher.
+Check pyvisa documentation for porting instructions.

 Instrument drivers for:
 Cryogenic Limited SMS magnet power supply      - current source for superconducting coils